Can you play classical guitar on acoustic guitar?

 Can you play classical guitar on an acoustic guitar?

-So while this article is clearly pro-classical guitar, is it okay to play on a steel-string?
+So while this article is clearly pro-classical guitar, is it okay to play on a steel string guitar?
 Absolutely.
+Play any type of guitar you wish!

-While some things are a little different, enough is the same that it’s worth diving into classical if the desire is there.
+While some things might feel like they are different, enough is the same on both classical and acoustic guitar, that it’s worth diving into classical if the desire is there.

 Classical guitar technique can help with any style or genre of guitar music.
 So studying classical guitar can only help.
 (And besides, it’s fun!)